microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 #### Do PowerToys needs this?

 Yes because PowerToys is a community project.
 And PowerToys is a project for power users.
-And not all power users are programers (like designers, etc.).
-And in the moment the community interaction is mostly based on programing.
+And not all power users are programmers (like designers, etc.).
+And in the moment the community interaction is mostly based on programming.

 #### But PowerToys has already community interaction.
 PowerToys has around 200 new issues in a week.